altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 She was already of marriageable age.<br/>
 And had a very feminine body.<br/>
 Hence, when she acted crudely without any shame befitting a maiden her age, her father felt uneasy about her future.<br/>
 She then started taking off her pyjamas.
-It was troubling that she didn’t think of her father as a member of the opposite gender, and didn’t she feel any shame at all?
+It was troubling that she didn’t think of her father as a member of the opposite gender, and didn’t she feel any shame at all?<br/>
 Freij started regretting that he dumped the responsibility of educating her to her grandfather.<br/>
 — She was just like an eight year old boy.<br/>
 Although she was already sixteen.<br/>
 Mariam reached for her blouse unhappily.
 She prefer clothes without buttons, the type she could just pull over her head.<br/>
-Freij said resignedly:
+Freij said resignedly:<br/>
 "Put on your underwear."<br/>
 "……"<br/>
-She took pen, ink and paper from the side of the bed:
+She took pen, ink and paper from the side of the bed:<br/>
 "Men don’t wear underwear."<br/>
 "You are a woman!
 And you are already old enough for marriage."<br/>
 "Father, you are too stubborn on tradition."<br/>